AlaaMahmoud112003/DR-Code/README.md

-you can start by npm start
-the Dr code dont has backend but i develope that near
+to setup you must git clone the repo in your computer you can start by npm start you must be install nodes js and npm the Dr code dont has backend but i develope that near

 ![bandicam 2024-08-28 06-30-10-269](https://github.com/user-attachments/assets/87ad516a-dfaf-400d-bc02-9c414cc29c2c)